makuachteny/Shell-Navigation/io_redirections_and_filters/README.md

-File 15-countthatword displays the number of lines that contain the pattern “bin” in the file /etc/passwd
+File 16-whatsnext displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd